 Graphs and NetworksGraphs in Everyday Life

-Throughout this course we have seen many applications of graph theory, though some were somehow contrived.
-It turns out, however, that graphs are at the very heart of many objects and concepts in everyday life.
+We have seen many different applications of graph theory in the previous chapters, although some of them were a bit contrived.
+It turns out, however, that graphs are at the very foundation of many objects, concepts and processes in everyday life.

 Some websites, like Wikipedia or Facebook, have lots of incoming links, while many smaller websites may have very few incoming links.
 This is the underlying concept which Google uses to sort search results.